shrutin0492/Data-Structures-Lab/README.md

 # Data-Structures-Lab

-# List of Programs

 1.Write a program to add, subtract, multiply, divide and find the modulus for two integers using user defined functions with return type.

-2. Write a program to find the sum of digits of a number and print the reverse of the number using recursin.
+2. Write a program to find the sum of digits of a number and print the reverse of the number using recursion.

 3. Write a program to add and multiply two matrices using pointers.